 I have noticed recently that the number of times my blog has been read in the Republic of Ireland has markedly increased.
 Our colleagues in the Garda Síochána are serving in the country of our nearest neighbours and I have recently become curious about the similarities or differences between policing and mental health both in our two countries.

 The Republic of Ireland last updated their legislation in the Mental Health Act 2001.
-This formalised certain roles for the Garda in the detention, conveyance and recovery of certain people or patients and additional details can be found in the Code of Practice to the 2001 Act.
+This formalised certain roles for the Garda in the detention, conveyance and recovery of certain people or patients and additional details can be found in various Codes of Practice to the 2001 Act.
 A useful document in understanding how this new legislation operates can be found in the report of a joint working group on Mental Health Services and the Police (2009).

 This identifies many issues that will be familiar to readers in the United Kingdom as well as in other areas where this blog is read like Canada, Australia and New Zealand: there are issues around the capacity of health and / or social care services to respond to situations out of hours which creates a vacuum into which the Garda are drawn; there are issues around the training given to Garda trainees in the identification of people who may potentially be experienced a mental disorder and the nature of what an appropriate response to that may be.
 Like most countries, the nature of police responses has been questioned in response to deaths in Garda custody because of the prevalence of vulnerable people experiencing mental ill-health issues and drug or alcohol problems.

 Arising from recommendations in the 2009 report, the Health Service Executive of Ireland and and published a memorandum of understanding (2010) to bring detail to joint working agreements.
 There was a review of the Mental Health Act (RoI) in 2012.

 I want to concentrate minds on the difference between legal authorities in the UK and the RoI on the ability to apply an emergency intervention.
 It is these powers I am contrasting across the countries concerned: